nboldhq/docs/drafts/references/environment-variables-reference.md

 # (number) Maximum number of users that could be defined as permanent members in a template.
 Defaults to `20`.
 BR_MICROSOFT_TEAMS_TEAM_TEMPLATES_PERMANENTMEMBERS_MAX=20

-# Mirosoft Teams Team Creation Requests Business Rules
+# Microsoft Teams Team Creation Requests Business Rules
 # Business rules for Microsoft Teams team creation requests

 # (number) Maximum number of users that could be invited as owners as part of a new team creation request.
 Defaults to `20`.